-After the fall of France, Hitler expected the British to make peace.
-Whn they did not he ordered an invasion of Britain preceeded by an air campaign to establish air superority to cover he Channel crossing.
+After the fall of France, Hitler expected the British to follow the French compliantly to make peace.
+When they did not, he thought it was irrantiinal and cind=fidently ordered an invasion of Britain.
+The invasion was preceeded by an air campaign to establish air superority to cover his Channel crossing.
 The Luftwaffe quickly established bases in France and by July 10 launched preliminary strikes in what has come to be called the Battle of Britain.
 The Luftwaffe wih a series of successful campaigns was confident of victory.
 The Luftwaffe while better trained and outnumbering the RAF was ill prepared for the campaign.
 The Battle of Britain began in earnest on July 10 and reached intensive levels on August 13 with Luftwaffe raids on British airfields and aircraft factories.
 Hitler had assumed that the Luftwaffe could force the British to capitualte.
 The Luftwaffe im its August campaign seriously weakened the RAF and Fighter Command was having increasing difficulty maintaining its forward air bases in Kent.
 Then off-course German bombers accidentally bomb London on August 23-24.
 RAF Bomber Command on August 25-26 mounted a small reprisal raid against Berlin.
 Hitler is furious and orders an immediate change in Luftwaffe tactics.
 Rather than completing its offensive against the RAF infrastructure, Hitler ordered a "blitz" on British cities which began in earnest on September 7.
 The Luftwaffe wreaked havoc on civilians in London and major English cities.
 An estimated 42,000 civilians were killed.
 Thousands of civilians were killed.
 White British cities burned, the RAF was given a respite, allowing its forward air bases to recover from the damage done in August.
 As a result the RAF was able to mount increasingly costly attacks on the German bomber fleets.
 The Luftwaffe eventually is forced to shift to nightime raids.
 Night bombing made it impossible to hit actually military and industrial targets, only cities could be targetted.
 The British were battered, but held.

 The German Panzers in France stopped at the Chnnel Coast.
 After the British Expeditiobnary Force (BEF) slipped away at Dunkirk, the Germanhs would have to cross the Channel to come to grips with the British.
 And the fact that the BEF had to leave their heavy wapons on the beach meant that their Army while saved had been effectively disarmed.
 This was an oppotunity to end the War and the Royal Navy blockade of Germany.
 But to get an army across the Channel, the Luftwaffe needed to establish air superority over the Channel and southeastern England.
 The result was what we now know as the Battle of Britain.
 Many historians believe that Hitler did not want to fight the British, in part for racial reasons.
 Sometimes loss to this discussion is that while willing to make some concessions, he wanted a Britain that would no longer be a military threat.